 In product liability cases, Mike has briefed five appeals for Philip Morris that resulted in vacated damages awards.
 Mike defended Monsanto at a two-month trial in Seattle involving its manufacture of polychlorinated biphenyls, where the jury entered a defense verdict as to three of the four plaintiffs.
 And Mike represented Johnson and Johnson at a three-week trial in Florida involving its manufacture of talc-based baby powder, which resulted in a deadlocked jury.

 Mike devotes a large part of his practice to clients facing threats to their life or liberty.
 He has represented clients convicted of murder, sexual assault, robbery, burglary, and drug trafficking, and numerous immigrants facing deportation.
-Mike’s victories include an opinion by the Second Circuit vacating a client’s conviction for murder for hire; a Second Circuit opinion vacating the sentence of a client convicted of a drug conspiracy; a decision by the South Carolina Court of Appeals vacating a client’s conviction for robbery; and five federal appellate rulings barring the government from deporting immigrants to Mexico, Honduras, Jamaica, and Poland.
+Mike’s victories include an opinion by the Second Circuit vacating a client’s conviction for murder for hire; a Second Circuit opinion vacating the sentence of a client convicted of a drug conspiracy; a decision by the South Carolina Court of Appeals vacating a client’s conviction for robbery; and six federal appellate rulings barring the government from deporting immigrants to Mexico, Honduras, Jamaica, and Poland.

 Mike received his J.D. with high honors from The University of Chicago Law School, where he was a comments editor on The University of Chicago Law Review.
 After law school, Mike was a law clerk to Judge Jay Bybee of the Ninth Circuit Court of Appeals, and to Judge Nicholas Garaufis of the Eastern District of New York.
 Before joining Shook, Mike was a partner at Mayer Brown LLP and an associate at Cravath, Swaine and Moore LLP.